 It's a tricky situation.
-So we turned to health promotion expert and founder of Rainbow Plate, Janet Nezon, who has a ton of experience and awesome advice on how to making eating healthy fun and exciting for children.
+So we turned to health promotion expert and founder of Rainbow Plate, Janet Nezon, who has a ton of experience and awesome advice on how to make eating healthy fun and exciting for children.
 We've broken it down into six common problems parents face when it comes to kids and nutrition and how to deal with them.
+Pass these along to your clients who are struggling with getting the whole family on board.

 Problem #1: My kids just don't understand the importance of eating healthy!